-A photometric lighting plan has not been submitted.
-This will need to be provided to show that the development will provide adequate lighting without having a detrimental effect on adjacent areas.
+A photometric lighting plan has been submitted to show that the development will provide adequate lighting without having a detrimental effect on adjacent areas.

 Finding: The proposed development will provide for adequate exterior lighting to provide for the safe use of the development in nighttime hours.